Mangapai River

 The Mangapai River is a river of the Northland Region of New Zealand's North Island.
-It is perhaps better described as a silty arm of Whangarei Harbour, located 10 km due south of Whangarei.
+It is perhaps better described as a silty arm of Whangārei Harbour, located 10 km due south of Whangārei.
 Its average width is some 4 m, but the silty nature of its course means that the stream itself is far narrower.

 The New Zealand Ministry for Culture and Heritage gives a translation of "good stream" for Mangapai.